-Miami Film Festival is a world-class platform for International and Ibero-American film.
-Presenting its 34th edition in March 2017, the Festival showcases the work of the world’s best emerging and established filmmakers to the diverse cosmopolitan community of Miami.
-With its special focus on Ibero-American cinema, Miami International Film Festival has become the natural gateway for the discovery of Ibero-American talent.
-Cash awards totaling more than $60,000 are given in competition categories.
-Save-the-date: March 3-12, 2017
+MIAMI DADE COLLEGE'S Miami Film Festival is a world-class platform for International and Ibero-American film.
+Presenting its 35th edition in March 2018, the Festival showcases the work of the world’s best emerging and established filmmakers to the diverse cosmopolitan community of Miami.
+With its special focus on Ibero-American cinema, Miami Film Festival has become the natural gateway for the discovery of Ibero-American talent.
+Cash awards totaling more than $70,000 are given in competition categories.

 ABOUT THE FESTIVAL

-The 2016 Miami International Film Festival attracted approximately 60,000+ people and 300 filmmakers, producers, talent and industry professionals from around the world.
+The 2017 Miami Film Festival attracted approximately 60,000+ people and 300 filmmakers, producers, talent and industry professionals from around the world.
 The Festival presented more than 100 films from 40 countries, including several international prizewinners, and numerous US, North American and World premieres.
-Headquartered in the heart of Miami Beach, the Festival has had the privilege of hosting a noted group of filmmakers and talent, including Pedro Almodóvar, Abel Ferrara, Spike Lee, Andy Garcia, Alfonso Cuaron, Lawrence Kasdan, Terence Davies, Francois Ozon, Fernando Trueba, Kate Hudson, Jonathan Demme, Liv Ullman, Luc Besson, Hector Babenco, Willem Dafoe, Demi Moore, Kevin Kline, Robert Loggia, Viggo Mortensen, Patricia Clarkson, Chris Cooper, Helen Hunt, Shirley MacLaine and Christopher Plummer.
+Headquartered in the heart of Miami Beach, the Festival has had the privilege of hosting a noted group of filmmakers and talent, including Pedro Almodóvar, Abel Ferrara, Spike Lee, Andy Garcia, Alfonso Cuaron, Lawrence Kasdan, Terence Davies, Francois Ozon, Fernando Trueba, Kate Hudson, Jonathan Demme, Liv Ullman, Luc Besson, Hector Babenco, Willem Dafoe, Demi Moore, Kevin Kline, Richard Gere, Viggo Mortensen, Patricia Clarkson, Chris Cooper, Helen Hunt, Rossy de Palma, Shirley MacLaine and Christopher Plummer.

 Major trade publication such as Variety, The Hollywood Reporter, Screen and Indiewire attend for In loco coverage and reviews of the films